 - If then you are unable to locate any communication regarding your application you may call our VPK Online Specialists at 727-400-4411.

-Parents or Legal guardians can register online at Register for VPK
+Parents or Legal guardians can register online at Florida VPK Family Portal.

 Depending on the length of the vacation and the Providers’ attendance policy, the parent and child could lose their opportunity to participate in the VPK program.
 Parents must know this before they enroll their child and choose their VPK program accordingly.